Logiqx/cubing-icons/README.md

 There is no need to reference the icons from the HTML (e.g. apple-touch-icon) since the iOS devices will automatically retrieve the appropriate image from the root of the website.
 Some older browsers may attempt to download an Apple touch icon if a link exists in the HTML but this would be undesirable because of the solid white background.
 It is therefore preferable to avoid links in the HTML and leave iOS to automatically retrieve the appropriate image.

 Specific images for every resolution have been created to avoid 404 errors on the server.
-Default images are included ensure there is always an icon for iOS regardless of the device / version; apple-touch-icon.png and apple-touch-icon-precomposed.png
+Default images are included to ensure there is always an icon for iOS regardless of the device / version; apple-touch-icon.png and apple-touch-icon-precomposed.png

 iOS 6 and earlier used the following sizes and corresponding precomposed images: